 Controlling when a single power supply turns on can be difficult in a power distribution network (PDN) because of the high power levels inherent in a PDN, and the variations between all of the supplies.
-Figure 41 and Table 2 show that the LDO turnon and turnoff time is set by the enable circuit (EN) and undervoltage lockout circuits (UVLO1,2(IN) and UVLOBIAS).
+As shown in Figure 28 and Table 2, the LDO turnon and turnoff time is set by the enable circuit (EN) and undervoltage lockout circuits (UVLO1,2(IN) and UVLOBIAS).

-Figure 41.
+Figure 28.
 Simplified Turnon Control